okocraft/PunishmentNotifier/README.md

 - Send punishment/pardon logs to Discord using a webhook
 - Send notifications when the player who is punished offline is logged in
+- Send alt information to Discord when the player is logged in

 ## Requirements

 - Java 17+
-- Velocity
+- Velocity 3.3.0+
 - LibertyBans

 ## How to install this plugin

 - Download a plugin jar from [the Release page](https://github.com/okocraft/PunishmentNotifier/releases)
 - Place the downloaded jar in the plugin directory (`plugins`)
-- Set your webhook URL to `discord-webhook-url` in `config.yml`
+- Set your webhook URL to `webhook-url` in `config.yml`
     - `config.yml` is in the plugin directory (`./plugins/punishmentnotifier`)
 - Run `/pnreload` to reload the plugin